opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/related_services.rst

 Data can be migrated from MRS to GaussDB(DWS) clusters for analysis after the data is processed by Hadoop.

+DRS
+---

+You can use Data Replication Service (DRS) to synchronize stream data to GaussDB(DWS) in real time.

 Cloud Eye
 ---------